As job openings, applications, and hires soar worldwide, your physical offices no longer dictate your talent pools.

 Here’s how to get alignment on the global hiring technology your team needs:

-As our borders become less relevant, we’re in the position to connect even more people with job opportunities across the globe.
+As borders become less relevant, global companies are in a position to connect even more people with job opportunities across the world.
 It’s all about having the right partnership to get you there.

 To hear from 12 experts on their global recruiting insights, check out Your Guide to Global Recruiting next.